polycube-network/polycube/Documentation/services/pcn-packetcapture/Packetcapture.rst

 Get the capture dump
 --------------------
-When the service is not set in *networkmode*, the dump is automatically written in a resilient way in the current working directory.
+When the service is not set in *networkmode*, the dump is automatically written in a resilient way in the temporary user folder.

 The path of the capture file can be shown using the command: **polycubectl mysniffer show dump**